*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - A couple of teaspoons is all you need for your Passion Flower Tea.

 Not my favorite herbal tea by any stretch.
-Maybe some of you will find it to be a much better cup of tea that I did.
-If you want to try it out Buddha Teas has a great Passion Flower Tea, you can check it out here (*affiliate link).
+Maybe some of you will find it to be a much better cup of tea than I did.
+If you want to try it out Buddha Teas has a great Passion Flower Tea.

 It smells like roses.
 The scent of a fresh bag of dried rose petals is quite the experience.
 Their fragrance is renown as one of the most delightful aromas in history.